 - Rady School of Management Fellowships: Rady, which offers the MSBA degree, provides a limited number of merit-based fellowships to exceptional students (domestic and international).
 Students can request the Fellowship Application from the Graduate Admissions office after they receive their official offer of admission.

-- Sloan Scholars Fellowship: UCSD also awards PhD fellowships to incoming graduate students in a variety of STEM disciplines, including computer science and engineering.
+- Sloan Scholar Fellowship: UCSD also awards PhD fellowships to incoming graduate students in a variety of STEM disciplines, including computer science and engineering.

 University of Southern California